 This statement was built from the individual elements and crafting them into a simple and memorable identity statement, which strives to encompass the nature of Crossfield through the perspective of its citizens.

-Throughout the plan several recommendations for improving Crossfield are presented.
-Each recommendation because of the perspective of its citizens.

 Throughout the plan, several recommendations for improving Crossfield are presented.
 Each recommendation has been vetted by asking "does this align with the identity of the community."

-"We are dedicated to fostering a safe, socially connected, and vibrant community through enhanced public spaces, a range of attainable housing, resilient infrastructure, sustainable growth, and clear, consistent decision-making process that supports a diverse, strong economy.
+"We are dedicated to fostering a safe, socially connected, and vibrant community through enhanced public spaces, a range of attainable housing, resilient infrastructure, sustainable growth, and clear, consistent decisionmaking process that supports a diverse, strong economy.